 Couples continuously turn to either the side of the follower or that of the leader, thus covering all sides of the room in a counterclockwise way.

 If you want to learn to waltz in Vienna, I can highly recommend the Elmayer Dance School Vienna.
 There are probably other schools that offer waltz dance lessons for beginners in Vienna, but as this one came recommended by my friend Katrin of Visit Austria as the waltz institute in Vienna, I didn't look further.

 I got lucky that nobody else showed up for the group class I took (perhaps because I was a warm and sunny day?).
 I have no idea how many people attend the classes in general, but if you want to make fast progress or prefer getting private dance lessons, you can always contact the school to schedule one.

-If you take the group class, the price is €45 per couple for one hour.
+If you take the group class, the price was €45 per couple for one hour when I went.
+Prices may have changed since.

 What to wear for your waltz class

-Anything comfortable will do, but I can highly recommend ladies to wear a below-the-knee skirt and heels.
+Anything comfortable will do when you're learning to dance waltz, but I can highly recommend ladies to wear a below-the-knee skirt and heels.
 You don't need proper ballroom dance shoes but wearing heels will add to the experience and it will also allow you to learn how to take the Viennese waltz steps the correct way straight away.

 It's easier to learn the dance on heels immediately than to adapt from flat sole shoes to heels later on, as you'll balance your weight differently on flat shoes than on heels.